FROG: A new people detection dataset for knee-high 2D range finders: Related work

 With the rise of autonomous (self-driving) cars, several multimodal datasets have been recorded and released, such as nuScenes \cite{nuscenes2020}, KITTI \cite{kitti2013}, and PedX \cite{kim2019pedx}.
 These datasets focus on traffic scenes, where most objects on the roads are vehicles, and pedestrians are sparsely distributed.

 Focused on common pedestrian situations in indoor and outdoor environments, we found datasets with pedestrians annotated in images and 3D LiDAR point clouds like JRDB \cite{MartnMartn2021JRDBAD}, SCAND \cite{SCANDKarnan22}, STCrowd \cite{CongSTCrowd2022} or WILDTRACK \cite{8578626} (the latter only based on static camera images in outdoor scenarios).
+There also exist 2D LiDAR datasets for general purpose segmentation such as Semantic2D \cite{semantic2d}, however they contain many more classes besides ``person'', and thus they are not well suited for training people detectors.

 Other datasets provide annotated trajectories of human pedestrians performed in a unique controlled laboratory environment like the THÖR dataset \cite{thorDataset2020} or the Magni Human Motion dataset \cite{SchreiterMagniRoman2023}.
-These datasets are dedicated to learning social navigation (as opposed to simply people detection), and only the second one provides data from a robot's mounted 2D LiDAR sensor.
+These datasets are dedicated to learning social navigation (as opposed to simply people detection), and only the latter provides data from a robot's mounted 2D LiDAR sensor.

 In this work, we focus on datasets with annotated pedestrians in 2D laser scans, and people detectors based on the same sensory input.
 The DROW dataset was introduced in \cite{BeyerHermans2016RAL} for the detection of wheelchairs (\texttt{wc}) and walking aids (\texttt{wa}) in laser scan data.
 The authors recorded 113 sequences at an elderly care facility.
 In a follow-up work \cite{Beyer2018RAL}, the authors added person (\texttt{wp}) annotations.
 We found the following drawbacks in the dataset: